Markyjay/adventureproject3/README.md

 * Issue: Invalid input return repetition

-    Explanation: there were two instances of the same variable, so when one instance was called the code returned invalid.
+    Explanation: There were two instances of the same variable, so when one instance was called the code returned invalid.

-* Issue:

-    Explanation:
+    Solution: Change the variable name of one.
+There are three scenarios where the user had a choice to go for a weapon or to hide so using the letters wh or hw in the variable choice_hw a third option needed to be created and i chose choice_nh.

+* Issue: PEP8 - E501 line too long (83 > 79 characters) issue:

+    Explanation: After completing the general structure of the game code I ran the program through PEP8 CI Python Linter and found that there were many instances of the E501 error.
+I thought a clever idea might be to continue splitting the loops into various def's and it worked but it was clear that it was becoming complicated.

 * Issue: